n8jhj/pixify/README.md

 # pixify
- Make hand drawings look nice on the computer.
+ Make hand drawn images look nice on the computer.